-Reconstruction of the Eastern-US precipitation signal

 Andria Dawson, David Austin, David Walker, and Valerie Trouet

 October 25, 2012

+ABSTRACT

 1 Introduction

-The Southern Appalachian region has supported continuous forest communities longer than any other area in North America, hosts many rare endemic species, harbors many disjunct species populations is one of the most important centers of forest diversity in North America and [1].
-They also provide ecosystem services such as carbon storage, watershed and water quality protection, and serve as a timber source [2].
+The Southern Appalachian region has supported continuous forest communities longer than any other area in North America, hosts many rare endemic species, harbors many disjunct species populations, and is therefore one of the most important centers of forest diversity on the continent [1].
+The southern Appalachians also provide ecosystem services such as carbon storage, watershed and water quality protection, and serve as a timber source [2].
 In order to protect these valuable resources, it is crucial that we thoroughly understand the past climate of this area and how it has influenced the many ecosystems within the region.
-A sound understanding of the past relationship between climate and the many ecosystems will enable scientists and landowners to better manage the natural resources in the future.
+A sound understanding of the past relationship between climate and southern Appalachian ecosystems will enable scientists and landowners to better manage natural resources in the future.

-The continued increases in greenhouse-gas emissions are predicted to cause an increase in average global surface temperatures of 1.0-3.5∘ by the end of this century [3].
-However the influence of global warming on precipitation regimes is not as well understood, particularly in the southeastern United States.
-Approximately one-third of the 24 models used in the Intergovernmental Panel on Climate Change Fourth Assessment Report process predict a decrease or no change in drought frequency [4, 5].
-This uncertainty makes it difficult to predict water and power usage.
-The ability to do so is crucial because the southeastern United States has experienced substantial increases in population and energy consumption, over the last decade [5, 6].
-It is important that the public and planners in the Southeast have access to information regarding climate change projection and mitigation.
-Through the use of tree-ring based climate reconstructions scientists may better understand past precipitation regimes in order to better predict future precipitation patterns in a changing climate.
+Global circulation models project an increase in average global surface temperatures of 1.0-3.5C by the end of this century due to continued increases in greenhouse-gas emissions [3].
+However, the influence of increased radiative forcing on precipitation regimes is not well understood, and this is particularly the case for the southeastern United States (US).
+Approximately one-third of the 24 models used in the Intergovernmental Panel on Climate Change Fourth Assessment Report project a decrease or no change in drought frequency in this region [4, 5].
+Uncertainty in climate projections makes it difficult to predict water and power usage.
+The ability to do so is crucial because the southeastern US has experienced substantial increases in population and energy consumption over the last decade [5, 6].
+It is important that the public and planners in the Southeast have access to information regarding climate change projections and mitigation.
+Through the use of tree-ring based climate reconstructions, scientists may better understand past precipitation regimes at decadal- to centennial time-scales in order to better project future precipitation patterns in a changing climate.

-In order to develop more accurate climate models and extend meteorological records tree cores are commonly used as a proxy for climate over a given area.
-Most commonly the tree cores used for this purpose are collected in an area where drought is the limiting growth factor.
-For example there are extensive climate reconstructions for the southwestern U.S.().
-However, scientists have also successfully used tree cores to develop climate reconstructions in the eastern US [7–9].
-Traditionally it has been understood that trees in a closed-canopy forest are not limited by climate to the same extent as trees growing on the forest border.
+In order to reduce uncertainty in climate model projections and to extend meteorological records further back in time, tree-ring data are commonly used as regional proxies, particularly in regions where drought (e.g., the American Southwest, Cook et al. 2004) or summer temperature (e.g., the European Alps, Buentgen et al. 2007) is the limiting tree growth factor.
+However, tree-ring data have also successfully been used for climate reconstruction in the eastern US [7–9].
+Traditionally it has been understood that trees in a closed-canopy forest are not limited by climate to the same extent as trees growing on the forest border (Fritts 1976).
 Within a dense forest, stand dynamics play an important role in shaping the forest structure through their influence on radial tree growth.
-As these interactions between indivuals increase in strength, it becomes difficult to interpret the climatic influence on tree growth time series.
-Fritts presented a classic schematic diagram which show the generally understood relationship between correlation, sensitivity, and moisture limiting days [10].
-As can be seen in this simplified rendition of the classic plot (see Figure 1), dense or closed-canopy forests typically have low correlation among trees and with climate and low mean sensitivity.
+As these interactions between individuals increase in strength, the climatic influence on tree growth time series becomes less dominant.
+Fritts (1976) presented a classic schematic diagram showing the generally understood relationship between correlation, sensitivity, and moisture limiting days [10].
+As can be seen in this simplified rendition of the classic plot (Figure 1), dense or closed-canopy forests typically have low correlation among trees and with climate and low mean sensitivity.
 However, Speer et al., found significant correlations between temperature, precipitation, and oak chronologies from closed canopy forest in the Southern Appalachian Mountains [11].

-In this study, we developed and analyzed the climate response found in a chestnut oak tree-ring chronology from interior forest trees located in an oak-pine forest on Brush Mountain, Virginia, US.
+In this study, we developed and analyzed the climate response in a chestnut oak (Quercus …) tree-ring chronology from interior forest trees from southwestern, Virginia, US.
 The objectives of this study were to:

-Determine the presence of a significant relationship between the Chestnut Oak growth series and climate;
+Determine the presence of a significant relationship between the tree growth series and climate;